itornaza/sdc-extended-kalman-filter/README.md

 # Extended Kalman Filter Project

-Part of the Self-Driving Car Engineer Nanodegree Program

-In this project we utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements and obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project we utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements and obtaining RMSE values that are lower that the tolerance outlined in the project [rubric](https://review.udacity.com/#!/rubrics/748/view).

-The rubric for this project can be found [here](https://review.udacity.com/#!/rubrics/748/view)

-Note: the project is buildable using cmake and make!

----
-## TODO: (Remove before submission)

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-### Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-### Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).
----
+## Results

 ## Installation